ne0h/hmmwv/README.md

 Build Workspace
 ---------------
 1. Install Ubuntu (build with 12.04 LTS)
-2. Install ROS Hydro Stuff (ROS Version >= Groovy necessary because of catkin workspace management) as in the [installation manual](http://wiki.ros.org/hydro/Installation/Ubuntu).
-You need all the basic libs and the tutorial package and libsdl (1.2 should do) and build-essential.
+1. Install ROS Hydro Stuff (ROS Version >= Groovy necessary because of catkin workspace management) as in the [installation manual](http://wiki.ros.org/hydro/Installation/Ubuntu).
+You need all the basic libs, the tutorial package, libsdl1.2-devel and build-essential.
+All of this except sdl-devel comes with the meta package ros-hydro-desktop.
-	All of this comes with the meta package ros-hydro-desktop.
+1. Clone Repository and source *./src/ros_workspace/devel/setup.bash && /opt/ros/hydro/setup.bash*
-3. Clone Repository and source *./src/ros_workspace/devel/setup.bash && /opt/ros/hydro/setup.bash*
+1. Navigate to *./src/ros_workspace* and type *catkin_make*
-4. Navigate to *./src/ros_workspace* and type *catkin_make*
+1. Run *rosmake turtlesim*
-5. Start up *roscore* and *turtlesim turtlesim_node*
+1. Run *roscore* and *turtlesim.sh*
-6. Enjoy!
+1. Enjoy!